epsilon537/boxlambda/docs/installation.md

 ### User-Level Access to the Arty A7 USB JTAG Adapter.

-OpenOCD might not have permission to access the USB JTAG adapter when run at user level.
+OpenOCD might not have permission to access the USB JTAG adapter when run at the user level.
 To fix this issue, you need to add a rule to **/etc/udev/rules.d**.
 Create a file with the name **99-openocd.rules** in the **/etc/udev/rules.d** directory.
 This file should have the following contents:

 ```